iiasa/ixmp/doc/source/install.rst

 are all part of the PATH system variable.
 If they are not there, add them.

+Run `ixmp show-versions` on the command line to check that you have all dependencies installed, or when reporting issues.

 .. _`installing MESSAGEix`: https://message.iiasa.ac.at/en/latest/getting_started.html
 .. _`Anaconda`: https://www.continuum.io/downloads